davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 runs random forest model using all predictors for weathercode
 * OpenMeteoEDA_202306_v004 explores relationships among cloud cover, rain, snowfall, and weathercode
 * OpenMeteoEDA_202306_v004 runs random forest using cloud cover, rain, snowfall, and precipitation as predictors for weathercode
+* OpenMeteoEDA_202306_v004 runs random forest using four predictors for weathercode, with mtry=1 and mtry=4